jec-project/JEC/README.md

 - [ONYX Online Operating System](https://www.youtube.com/user/SpasOS1): an Online Operating System which brings together, tools for processing data, personal information and all kind of media
 - [Hummingbird MVC Framework](http://wooz.io): a Free and Open Source MVC Framework, based on IoC and DI to deal for you with the MVC pattern architecture over the Flash&reg; Platform

-To hire Pascal, please contact him from his [linkedin profile](https://www.linkedin.com/in/echemann/).
+You can contact Pascal from his [linkedin profile](https://www.linkedin.com/in/echemann/).

 ## License
 This work and the content of the [`assets`](assets) package are licensed under Apache 2.0.
 Full license text is available in [COPYING](COPYING).